work space: a magical place where a certain seventeen year old girl goes to unleash her wild and spiraling thoughts and artwork

 How long can we pretend that we have no crisis?

-How long can we pretend not to feel the flames?@3 months ago with 1 note
+How long can we pretend not to feel the flames?@1 year ago with 1 note

 Not saying Quvenzhané’s name is an attempt, consciously or unconsciously, to step around and contain her blackness.
 Yes, sometimes black people have names that are difficult to pronounce.
 There aren’t many people of European descent named Shaniqua or Jamal.
 Names are as big a cultural marker as brown skin and kinky hair, and there’s long been backlash against both of those things (see: perms, skin bleaching creams, etc.).
 The insistence on not using Quvenzhané’s name is an extension of that “why aren’t you white?” backlash.